souvikshanku/HexapawnZero/README.md

 # HexapawnZero

 Implementation of AlphaZero for the game of [Hexapawn](https://en.wikipedia.org/wiki/Hexapawn).
+I also wrote a [blog post](https://souvikshanku.github.io/blog/hexapawn/) on this!

 ## Example Usage